• Skip to primary navigation

 • A plate full of lactation bars that have been drizzled in melted chocolate.

-The Best Lactation Bars (healthy & gluten-free)
+The Best Lactation Bars Recipe (healthy & gluten-free)

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!